nash403/fine-mq/README.md

 This plugin relies on matchMedia API to detect screensize change.
 You can use a polyfill if you need this package to work for older browsers.
 Check this out:
 Paul Irish: [matchMedia polyfill](https://github.com/paulirish/matchMedia.js)

+## Credits

-## Contributions
+## Contributing

-Please [open an issue/PR](https://github.com/nash403/mdqueries/issues/new) for support.
+Please [open an issue](https://github.com/nash403/mdqueries/issues/new) for support.
 Thanks in advance for any kind of contribution !

+1. Fork it!
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request :D